 - Dr Elizabeth Anne Crock - Member of the Order of Australia (AM) for significant service to nursing, particularly to people living with HIV/AIDS.

-- VU's Dr Teresa De Fazio, Adjunct Fellow of the Institute for Sustainable Industries and Liveable Cities (ISILC) - Medal of the Order of Australia (OAM) for her services to tertiary education.
+- VU's Dr Teresa De Fazio, Adjunct Fellow of the - Medal of the Order of Australia (OAM) for her services to tertiary education.

 - Mr Ian Leslie Gray - Member of the Order of Australia (AM) for significant service to the law, and to Indigenous justice.